pkgsfun/pkgs/readme.txt

 == Description ==

 This plugin will allow you to use the [pkgs.fun](https://pkgs.fun/) marketplace to install themes and plugins on your WordPress site.
-This plugin also replace your default WordPress plugin and theme api with [pkgs.fun](https://pkgs.fun/) api.
+This plugin also replace your default WordPress plugin and theme api with [pkgs.fun](https://pkgs.fun/) APIs.

 == Frequently Asked Questions ==